Learning Speech Emotion Representations in the Quaternion Domain

 \subsection{Experimental Setup}

-We evaluate RH-emo with 3 benchmark SER datasets: \begin{enumerate} \item Ravdess, the Ryerson Audio Visual Database of Emotional Speech and Song \cite{livingstone2018ryerson}.
-24 speakers, English language, 2542 utterances, 2:47 hours of audio, 8 emotion labels. \item EmoDb, a Database of German Emotional Speech \cite{burkhardt2005database}.
-10 speakers, German language, 535 utterances, 25 min of audio, 7 emotion labels. \item Tess, the Toronto Emotional Speech Set \cite{dupuis2011recognition}.
+We evaluate RH-emo with 3 benchmark SER datasets: \begin{enumerate} \item RAVDESS, the Ryerson Audio Visual Database of Emotional Speech and Song \cite{livingstone2018ryerson}.
+24 speakers, English language, 2542 utterances, 2:47 hours of audio, 8 emotion labels. \item EmoDB, a Database of German Emotional Speech \cite{burkhardt2005database}.
+10 speakers, German language, 535 utterances, 25 min of audio, 7 emotion labels. \item TESS, the Toronto Emotional Speech Set \cite{dupuis2011recognition}.
 2 speakers, English language, 2800 utterances, 1:36 hours of audio, 7 emotion labels. \end{enumerate}

-The preprocessing pipeline for these datasets is identical to the one we applied to Iemocap, as described in Section \ref{sec:method}, except for the final normalization step.
-For the quaternion networks we normalize data between 0 and 1 (as required by RH-emo) and for the real-valued network we normalize to 0 mean and unity standard deviation to permit proper convergence.
+The preprocessing pipeline for these datasets is identical to the one we applied to IEMOCAP, as described in Section \ref{sec:method}, except for the final normalization step.
+For the quaternion-valued networks we normalize data between 0 and 1 (as required by RH-emo), and for the real-valued networks we normalize to 0 mean and unity standard deviation to permit proper convergence.

-We apply this approach to 3 popular CNN architectures with increasing capacity: VGG16 \cite{simonyan2014very}, AlexNet \cite{krizhevsky2012imagenet} and ResNet-50 \cite{he2016deep}, basing on the Torchvision implementations\footnote{\url{https://pytorch.org/vision/stable/_modules/torchvision.html}}.
+We apply this approach to 3 popular CNN architectures with increasing capacity: VGG16 \cite{simonyan2014very}, AlexNet \cite{krizhevsky2012imagenet} and ResNet-50 \cite{he2016deep}, based on the Torchvision implementations\footnote{\url{https://pytorch.org/vision/stable/_modules/torchvision.html}}.
 These implementations present an adaptive average pooling layer between the convolution-based feature extractor and the fully-connected classifier.
 This permits to obtain an identical output shape from the feature extractor for any input dimension.
-We removed this layer from the only VGG16, in order to test the behavior of our approach also in this situation.
-Doing this, in fact, the feature extractor presents a reduced output dimensionality when the networks are fed with the quaternion embeddings (75\% smaller than using the real spectrograms), enabling to spare a major number of network parameters.
+We removed this layer from only VGG16, in order to test the behavior of our approach also in this situation.
+Doing this, in fact, the feature extractor presents a reduced output dimensionality when the networks are fed with the quaternion embeddings (75\% smaller than using the real spectrograms), enabling to spare of a major number of network parameters.